gpkuster/hack-chain/README.md

 # 3. Install dependencies
 npm install

-# 4. Run the dev server
+# 4. Run the dev server (inside frontend/)
+cd frontend
 npm run dev
 ```
+Note: Backend and smart contracts have their own package.json, install and run them separately.

 ## 🌱 How to Contribute